trissmald/EuroSoccer1023/README.md

 I have left the files in the project so you can review them, leave me comments and take them as a reference in case you are also learning about data analysis like me.
 I have also left two csv files, so I will explain why.

+The different 13-year soccer leagues from 2010 to 2023 from 11 European countries were analyzed.
+You can review the txt to analyze the different approaches.

 The cleaned version is the generation of the file after eliminating more than 30,000 rows of information that were incomplete (this is explained inside the python notebook) so I proceeded to make the corresponding cleaning, the version without cleaning is this same with the totality of data (+90,000) in case you want to clean it in a different way.

 Anyway, in the code itself you can extract this information.